simolus3/drift/CONTRIBUTING.md

 updates that span multiple versions, we should follow these steps

-1. Changelogs: The changelog of `drift_dev` should only mention changes to the generator, most changes shuold be in `drift/CHANGELOG.md`.
+1. Changelogs: The changelog of `drift_dev` should only mention changes to the generator, most changes should be in `drift/CHANGELOG.md`.
 2. Make sure each package has the correct dependencies: `drift_dev` version `1.x` should depend on `drift` `1.x` as well to ensure users will always `dart pub get` drift packages that are compatible with each other.